mosip/documentation/docs/pre-registration.md

 # APIs
 For detailed functionality of pre-registration APIs, refer to [pre-registration APIs](../../../api-reference/Pre-Registration-APIs.md).

-# UI Reference Implementation
-MOSIP provides a **reference** implementation of the Pre-registration UI that may be customized as per country needs.
-The sample implementation is available at [reference implementation repository](https://github.com/mosip/mosip-ref-impl).

 # Configurations
 For details related to pre-registration configurations, refer to [pre-registration configuration](https://github.com/pjoshi751/pre-registration/blob/develop/docs/configuration.md).